gingagenie/taska-vercel/replit.md

 Preferred communication style: Simple, everyday language.
 Development workflow: Check all changes on preview screen first, then deploy to production once verified working.
 Deployment preference: All changes should go to production after preview verification.
+Problem-solving approach: Thorough analysis and comprehensive solutions on the first attempt rather than iterative fixes.
+Take time upfront for proper investigation, architect analysis, and complete implementation to avoid multiple attempts that risk breaking existing functionality.

 ## System Architecture